yanliusp/antinu/README.md

 	* it's possible to write to a root file with a single branch that contains number of events that pass the cuts -> useful to draw the bg distribution.
 NOTE: One branch for a set of cuts. the root file could be contains multiple branches.

+6. write() calls randomize() function to run the set of coincidence cuts over multiple random datasets.

+	* two inputs: random\_step, and coincidence cuts
+	* output: a root file that contains the number of events passed all cuts (see: ./plots/example\_2019.Aug.16.pdf)

 ### Randomization